nullisnotthere/roboinker/README.md

-# AI-powered 2-DOF Robotic Arm that draws what you ask it to
+# Software for AI-powered 2-DOF Robotic Arm that draws what you ask it to